COUNTIFS Function in Excel with Multiple Criteria from Different Sheet

 • Similarly, Math!D5:D15 is the criteria range.
 Which denotes the cell values of the D column from the worksheet named Math.

-• Here, “Pass” is the given criteria which means the COUNTIFS function will count those cells which contain Pass as cell value.
+• Here, “Pass” is the given criteria which means the COUNTIFS function will count those cells that contain Pass as cell value.

 • COUNTIFS(Math!D5:D15,”Pass”)—> gives 7.